LANAP In Phoenix:

 Am I A Candidate?

-Periodontitis, also known as periodontal disease, is a serious condition that affects a wide range of people.
-When it first manifests, it can result in the faster growth of bacteria in the mouth but, if not treated properly, it can end is multiple tooth loss as the tissue that surrounds and holds the tooth in place is destroyed.
+Periodontitis, also known as periodontal disease, is a serious condition that damages the gums, teeth, and jawbone.
+When it first manifests, it can result in the faster growth of bacteria in the mouth but, if not treated properly, it can end in multiple tooth loss as the tissue that surrounds and holds the tooth in place is destroyed.

-If you believe that you have periodontal disease or your Periodontist has diagnosed it, then LANAP treatments in Phoenix might be the solution that you need to treat it.
-Here, we’re going to look at the problem, how LANAP can help, and whether you’re a good candidate for this treatment from a Phoenix Periodontist.
+If you believe that you have periodontal disease or your doctor has diagnosed it, then LANAP treatments by Dr. Trujillo in Phoenix, AZ, might be the solution for you.
+Let’s look at the problem that gum disease causes, how LANAP treatment can help, and if you’re a good candidate for this procedure.

-However, if gingivitis isn’t effectively managed, it can turn into something more serious.
-Periodontitis is when the gums recede further from the teeth, leaving gaps open that can become infected as they are easy harbors for bacteria and plaque.
-The acid produced causes decay that starts to wear away at the bones and tissue holding your teeth in place.
+However, if gingivitis isn’t managed effectively, it can turn into something more serious.
+Periodontitis is when the gums recede further from the teeth, leaving gaps that can become infected as they easily harbor bacteria and plaque.
+The acid the bacteria produces causes decay that starts to wear away at the bones and tissue holding your teeth in place.
 The tooth can become loose and fall out or may need to be removed as the result of an infection.

-Periodontal surgery is the traditional approach to treat periodontitis when it starts to wear away at the structures surrounding the teeth.
-This involves Dr. Trujillo removing any gum tissue that has been infected and suturing the remaining gums back together to diminish the gaps, or pockets, that are between the teeth and the gums.
-As it is an invasive treatment that involves removing tissue from your mouth, it can change the appearance of your smile.
+The traditional method to treat periodontitis when it started to wear away at the teeth and bone was to perform periodontal surgery.
+This involved Dr. Trujillo removing any gum tissue that has been infected and suturing the remaining gums back together to diminish the gaps, or pockets, that are between the teeth and the gums.
+As was an invasive treatment that involved removing tissue from your mouth and could have changed the appearance of your smile.

-LANAP, short for laser-assisted new attachment procedure, is an alternative treatment that involves using a laser instead.
+LANAP, short for laser-assisted new attachment procedure, is an alternative treatment that involves using a laser instead of a scalpel.
 It is much more effective at specifically targeting and destroying infected tissue without having to damage the healthy tissue at all.
 Not only does this mean that there is no visible change to your smile, but it doesn’t require as much recovery time.

 A LANAP procedure offers multiple advantages over traditional periodontal surgery.
 For one, there is minimal discomfort during or after the treatment, with your mouth being numbed beforehand, and often no pain medication is needed after.
-As such, you could return to your daily life very shortly after a LANAP treatment, especially since you rarely need more than one treatment.
-Furthermore, the laser used for LANAP procedures may also stimulate the growth of bone and tissue, which can aid your recovery even further.
+As such, you could return to your normal activities very shortly after a LANAP treatment.
+Additionally, the laser for LANAP procedures may also stimulate the growth of bone and tissue, which can aid your recovery even further.

 Start your day